Good Day! (TV program): Rotating co-hosts, 1985-1991

 In 1985, Prose became the single year-round host of the program.
 Langhart, whose Boston TV exposure had most recently been as a reporter/news contributor on CBS affiliate WNEV-TV (present-day WHDH), returned to Good Day! for a third time.
 She and psychologist Dr. Tom Cottle, who had been a regular contributor to Good Day!, became rotating co-hosts; Langhart co-hosted six months out of the year, while Cottle appeared for the other six.
 One of the rotating co-hosts remained as a contributor while the other was co-hosting.
 This format remained until June 1987, when Langhart left the program for the final time.
 For several months following Langhart's departure, Cottle remained a co-host with Prose; by the start of 1988, he was relieved of hosting duties and was strictly a contributor thereafter.
 During the years from 1985 through 1991, Prose would by joined by various celebrities as guest co-hosts, many of them stars of the ABC and syndicated programming seen on WCVB.
 Prose remained the single host of Good Day! until its cancellation in 1991.

 Ted Reinstein, longtime co-host/correspondent of WCVB's nightly newsmagazine Chronicle, was a correspondent and substitute host for Good Day! in its final years.

 Cancellation

 In September 1991, WCVB general manager S. James Coppersmith announced the cancellation of Good Day! after 18 years, due to New England's then-current economic downturn putting severe constraints on the local broadcast stations.
 The demise of Good Day! followed a wave of other locally produced programs coming to an end in the Boston market within that same year, also due to a lack of financial viability in a struggling economy; among them were WBZ-TV's Evening Magazine, WHDH-TV's Ready to Go and Our Times, WGBH-TV's The Ten O'Clock News, and a host of others.

 The final episode of Good Day! aired on Friday, October 11, 1991.
-The following Monday, WCVB replaced it with ABC's The Home Show, which premiered in 1988 but had not been carried by WCVB up to that point.
+On the last broadcast, former hosts John Willis and Michael Young appeared as in-studio guests, with Ken Stahl speaking via phone, as they and Eileen Prose presented a retrospective of the show.
+The following Monday, WCVB replaced Good Day! with ABC's The Home Show, which premiered in 1988 but had not been carried by WCVB up to that point.